+As a patient with more than a few dings on the spectrum, one of my biggest triggers is thinking everyone is against me.
 Learning to shut my inner A-hole up is a struggle for me every day.
-I used to always assume the worst projecting my BS all over everyone else until I became an over-medicated, whiny, pain in the A. The constant,” You’re not good enough, they dislike you, “plays like Yo-Yo Mas’ cello in my head.
+I used to always assume the worst projecting my BS all over everyone else until I became an over-medicated, pain in the A. The constant,” You’re not good enough, they dislike you, “plays like Yo-Yo Mas’ cello in my head.

 I place the Assumed wrong on a shelf and I talk it out with someone who is close to me.
 To be sure it’s me or if for once I am correct and that person is a supervillain trying to destroy all I hold dear.

 I am assuming most of you are trying to fix yourself, I hope this helps you on your journey as it has helped me on mine.
 Do not Assume, if there are no facts, shelf it until you have all the details and remember to breathe.
 Life will be easier for you and everyone who is around you.
 Real cures for mental health come from the why’s, so spend some time figuring out why you react that way.
 We cannot change others, but we can change our perception of them.
 I try to put myself in that person’s shoes and think even if they are out to get me, Well they could be Ass-umers too.